 - Chest pain or tightness

-- If you develop sudden shortness of breath or chest pain/tightness, you need to go to the nearest Emergency Department
+- If you develop sudden shortness of breath or chest pain/tightness, go to the nearest Emergency Department

 Your Incision